Victims of Crime Policy

 7. The Prosecution Policy of the Commonwealth requires the views of any victims, where those views are available, and where it is appropriate, to be considered and taken into account when deciding whether it is in the public interest to:

-8. In addition, Practice Group Instruction 7, “Prosecutions Involving Child Complainants in Child Sex Matters”, issued internally by the CDPP to provide guidance to case officers, requires careful consultation with victims in child sex matters involving decisions to wholly discontinue such matters, or to not commence such matters, on either a public policy or an evidentiary basis.
+Such decisions require careful consultation with the victims and in the case of a deceased person their immediate family.
 Such decisions must be made at Practice Group Leader level.
-A victim may seek written reasons for such a decision and seek a review of such a decision by the Director.
+A victim may seek written reasons for such a decision and request a review of such a decision by the Director.

 9. A victim’s views regarding a need or perceived need for security as provided by the investigation agency and/or the victim will be put before the court in determining bail where appropriate.